ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

   data if it is likely to be eventually used for training.
   This kind of attack may lead to a loss of integrity and/or availability.
 * *Loss of confidentiality* ("reveal the wrong thing").
-  An attacker may be able use query results to reveal hidden information.
+  An attacker may be able to use query results to reveal hidden information.
   Thus, this kind of attack may lead to a loss of confidentiality.
   This kind of attack can be subdivided further, for example:
     * *Extraction*.